13 best online collaboration tools (pros, cons, costs, and ease of implementation)

 • Channels and direct messaging keep conversations organized and searchable, improving productivity and efficiency

-• Slack’s integrations with some of the best online collaboration tools and apps allow for seamless collaboration across multiple platforms
+• Slack’s integrations with some of the leading apps allow for seamless collaboration across multiple platforms

 • Slack is highly customizable, with a range of settings and options that can be tailored to meet the needs of individual teams